lyra/plugin-odoo/CONTRIBUTING.md

-# Contributing to Lyra plugin for Odoo
+# Contributing to Lyra Collect plugin for Odoo

-Anyone is welcome to contribute to Lyra plugin for Odoo.
+Anyone is welcome to contribute to Lyra Collect plugin for Odoo.
 There are various ways you can contribute:

 - Raise an issue on GitHub.
 - Send us a Pull Request on **develop** branch with your bug fixes.